Towhidkarim/redux-library/README.md

 | **Shadcn UI**    | Beautiful UI components       |
 | **Tailwind CSS** | Utility-first CSS framework   |

+MongoDB with Mongoose for the Database in the backend and ExpressJs for the API

 ---

 ## 🔗 Routes Overview